podio/podio-objc-platform/index.md

 Podio.setupWithAPIKey("my-api-key", secret: "my-secret")
 {% endhighlight %}

 That's it!
-You are now good to start using PodioPlatformKit.
+You are now ready to start using PodioPlatformKit.
+We recommend taking a look at the ["Building a Bug Tracker App"](/tutorial) tutorial as the first step!